harshit-raj15/x86-Performance-Analysis/README.md

     ```bash
     g++ -o sort_algorithm_binary -fopenmp -static sort_algorithm.cpp
     ```
-    *(Note: The binary file is already generated and you can find it in the repo!)*
+    *(Note: The binary file is already generated and you can find it in the repo so you can skip this!)*

 ## Usage